openebs/lvm-localpv/docs/persistentvolumeclaim.md

 ### StorageClassName

 LVM CSI-Driver supports dynamic provision of volume for the PVCs referred to lvm storageclass.
 StorageClassName is a required field, if field is unspecified then it will lead to a provision errors.
+For more information about dynamic provisioning workflow click [here](../design/lvm/persistent-volume-claim/storage_class.md).

 ```yaml
 kind: PersistentVolumeClaim